chrisbohne/chrisbohne/README.md

 # Hi I'm Chris 👋
 I'm a Software Engineer living in Berlin.
 I am passionate about building cool applications and digging deeper into different topics.
 - 🛤️ Currently working on HexFinder
-- 🤓 Learning about Docker, Git and architecture
+- 🤓 Learning about Docker, Git, Webpack and architecture
 - 🥷 Becoming a Bash ninja

 ## Personal Stuff